fvilacrespo/building-ai-project/README.md

 **AI Techniques:**
 The comprehensive solution envisions a multi-modal machine learning model that weighs these diverse inputs using a combination of techniques:

-* **Weighted Analysis (Regression):** To calculate a specific "Excitement Score", we consider methods like linear regression for interpreting clear variable weights, and neural networks to capture complex, non-linear patterns in match momentum.
+* **Weighted Analysis (Regression):** To calculate a specific "Excitement Score", we consider methods like linear or logistic regression for interpreting clear variable weights, and neural networks to capture complex, non-linear patterns in match momentum.
-* **Classification:** To categorize matches into specific tiers (Tier 1: Thriller, Tier 2: Watchable, Tier 3: Slow), we explore algorithms such as k-nearest neighbors to find similar historical matches.
+* **Classification:** To categorize matches into specific tiers (Must Watch, Watchable, Likely Boring), we explore algorithms such as k-nearest neighbors to find similar historical matches.

 ## Demo/Example/Experiment